numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 * ``DType.type`` replaces ``dtype.type``.
 Unless a use case arises,
   ``dtype.type`` will be deprecated.
+  This indicates a Python scalar type which represents the same values as the DType.
+This is the same type as used in the proposed `Class getter`_ and for `DType discovery during array coercion`_.
+  (This can may also be set for abstract DTypes, this is necessary for array coercion.)

 * A new ``self.canonical`` property generalizes the notion of byte order to indicate whether data has been stored in a default/canonical way.
 For